safespring/docs/content/new/api.md

 For advanced use cases and automation it is neccessary to use the Openstack API endpoints directly.

-To do this, contact support to make sure you get an API-enabled user account created for you.
-A federated user account from e.g SWAMID or Dataporten can't be used directly in this case.

 ## Install the Openstack command line client

 Openstack.org instructions on how to install the client can be found